wcm-io-caravan/caravan-rhyme/README.md

 Your consumers will not have to anything to benefit from these immutable resoures, as the additional fingerprinting in your URLs is not exposed anywhere in your API.
 It's entirely up to the server-side implementation to decide for which links these fingerprints are added, and the clients will just pick it up by following the links.

+To see all this in action, check out the [examples/spring-hypermedia](examples/spring-hypermedia) module.

 ## Data debugging and performance analysis